Catalysts/makethings/workshops/3d/printing.md

 One, the model must be a solid object.
 There can be no holes in the outer skin of the object.
 It's also referred to as a water tight object.

-The other thing to keep in mind with 3D printing is to make sure you don't have over hangs for your model.
+The other thing to keep in mind with 3D printing is to make sure your model doesn't have overhangs.
 > Imagine a mushroom.
 It cannot be able to print on a normal printer.
 It will
 > result in a stringy mess that will hang down below the mantel of the
 > mushroom.
 To be able to print it when generating the g code you can use the
 > exterior support option.
 This is generate an extra layer of support that
 > will be printed around the model.
 The support can be later torn away leaving
 > behind some scar marks but still leaving behind a nice models. another
 > solution for create models with over hangs is to think about them in
 > a different manner.
 The mushroom won't be able to print facing right side
 > up.
 But it will print just fine *upside down*.